Greenstand/treetracker-infrastructure/database-grants/terraform/README.md

 terraform apply -var-file=dev.env.tfvars
 ```

+# About the `extra` folder

+Put increased grant here, don't put them in the main folder because the order
+matters, if you put them in the main folder, they will be applied before the
+schema is created, which will cause error.

 # Troubleshooting

 ## Error: role or object does not exist

 When applying a new schema/grant, sometimes error reports xxx does not exist.
 But if you run it again, it works.
 Known issue [here](https://github.com/Greenstand/treetracker-infrastructure/issues/201)